A direct development of Deere’s first elevating scraper, the model 840, the model 5010 incorporated many improvements over its predecessor.

 The John Deere 840 sold in relatively small numbers but was sufficiently successful that Deere considered it worth developing and subsequently in 1962 the model 5010 was introduced.

-Deere also chose a 3-axle configuration for the model 5010 and powered the machine with one of their own 6-cylinder naturally aspirated diesel engines.
+Deere also chose a 3-axle configuration for the model 5010 and powered the machine with one of its own 6-cylinder naturally aspirated diesel engines.

 This engine produced 129 flywheel horsepower and drove an 8-speed manual transmission with live PTO through a double 11 inch power assisted clutch.